dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 ## Pull the Image from Another Device

-You need to `docker login` to ACR before you can pull the image from another device, just like was described previously.
+First, `docker login` to ACR before you can pull the image from another device, just like was described previously.
 Alternatively, you can pass your password to `docker login` as plain text via the `--password` argument.

-You need to update the path locations, registry, and user names to the ones you are using.
+Update the path locations, registry, and user names to the ones you are using.

 Now pull and run the image: